NenadBojkovski/openfl-swiftsuspenders/README.md

 This is a forked version of openfl-swiftsuspenders.
-It is forked because there are lots of things that are missing in the reflector, DescribeTypeRTTIReflector.hx.
+It is forked because there are lots of things missing in the reflector, DescribeTypeRTTIReflector.hx.
 I only implemented named injection for the public fields and properties, but there's still work needed for method injections.

 The injection meta tags should be added as following: